lanl/nuDustC/README.md

 *abundance_file*: This lists the names of gas species in the header.
 Each cell has one line listing: cell ID and number density for each gas species.

 *shock_file*: This contains information on a shock.
 Each cell has one line: cell ID, the time of the shock, the shock temperature, the shock velocity.

+Examples of each file is provided in the 'data' directory.
+The example files are prefaced by 'test_'.

 ### Size Distribution Parameters
 *size_dist_min_rad_exponent_cm*: The exponent of the left edge of the distribution.